orhun/runst/README.md

 For setting this value, I recommend using a tool like [slop](https://github.com/naelstrof/slop) which helps with querying for a selection and printing the region to stdout.

+#### `wrap_content`

+If set to `true`, the window is resized to match the contents.

+If the content is larger than the window size, `geometry` option is used for maximum width and height.

 #### `font`

 Sets the font to use for the window.